10-10-10 campaign

 Why change your working posture?

-A small effort, with proven effects: you burn more fats and calories, protect your body against cardiovascular disease and diabetes, and strengthen your muscles, reducing the risk of back pain.
+A small effort with proven effects: you burn more fat and calories, protect your body against cardiovascular diseases and diabetes, and strengthen your muscles, reducing the risk of back pain.
 What’s more, your energy levels go sky high.

 Changing working postures: 5 tips

-1. Standing at work works!
+1. Standing work works

-If you’re going to have a short meeting, why not make it a chairless one where you stand?
-You’ll reach better decisions and the meeting will be over quicker.
-No need to stay in your seat during longer meetings either.
+A short meeting?
+Hold it standing.
+You’ll make better decisions and the meeting will go faster.
+Short meetings are great for standing, but don’t stay seated during long ones either.
 Stand up regularly and encourage your colleagues to do the same.
 Don’t forget to take plenty of breaks during long meetings and take the opportunity to stretch your legs.

-5. Choose active travel options
+5. Choose active commuting

 Try not to use the car to go to work.
 If it’s too far to go by bike, see if you can do part of your journey on foot, by bike or by public transport.
 In short: avoid traffic jams, choose sustainable mobility options and spend less time sitting still.